Sagarnaduvinkeri/Sagarnaduvinkeri/README.md

 ## 📁 Projects

-### 1. 📈 *Healthcare Data Warehouse Proposal*
+### 1. 📈 *Emergency Room Utilization & Patient Flow Insights*
-Proposed and presented a data warehouse solution to optimize patient record access and claims processing for a healthcare insurance company.
+Built a Tableau dashboard analyzing 9,200+ ER visits, reducing wait time bottlenecks by identifying peak hours and patient demographics; supported a 15% improvement in resource planning and departmental referrals.

-### 2. 🍛 *Indian Cuisine Data Analysis*
+### 2. 🍛 *SmartDoc: Local RAG System for Dynamic Knowledge Access*
-Performed EDA on a dataset with regional Indian food preferences.
-Built visual dashboards showing flavor profiles, dietary requests, and regional KPIs.
+Built a local Retrieval-Augmented Generation (RAG) system using LLaMA 3.2, HuggingFace embeddings, and ChromaDB to enable natural language querying over custom documents—no SQL needed.
+The system retrieves contextually relevant information from a knowledge base and provides accurate responses.

-### 3. 🤖 *Disease Prediction using Machine Learning*
+### 3. 🤖 *Retail Data Warehouse Implementation and BI Integration*
-Built an ML model during internship using Python to predict disease likelihood based on symptoms.
-Focused on feature importance and patient health visualization.
+Built a retail data warehouse on Oracle Cloud with ETL pipelines using Apache HOP, integrating Power BI to deliver actionable insights for enhanced inventory and sales management.

 ### 4. 💊 *The Pill Poppers - Smart Medicine Dispenser*
 Ideated and pitched an automated medicine dispenser for elderly patients to track doses and notify caregivers via app alerts.